ranjanan/PageRankBenchmark/README.md

 of the [PageRank Pipeline Benchmark](http://arxiv.org/abs/1603.01876).

 The `other` folder contains the implementations in other languages from the original repository (including the reference Julia implementation).
+An updated version of the reference Julia implementation can be found in the `reference` folder.